FlyGuy352/CrossChainNFTPaymaster/README.md

 The Paymaster enables **gasless transactions** for users who own valid NFTs on Hedera.

 - **Stores Hedera Admin Address**
-> Used later in the admin signature verification flow.
+> Tracks the public key of the Hedera Admin to be used for signature verification.

 - **Verifies Hedera Admin Signature of Token ID and User Address**
 > Validates the user's NFT ownership by verifying **Token ID** and **User Address** against the **Hedera Admin Signature**.